JesseEmond/blitz-2023-inscription/README.md

-- **not** _alpha_: power for the pheromone -- I removed this from computations to speed up processing (see the `Speed Optimization Ablation` section), which is not strictly equivalent even post-sweeps, but gave me decent results while being faster.
+- **not** _alpha_: power for the pheromone -- I removed this from computations to speed up processing (see the `Speed Optimization Ablation` section), which is not strictly equivalent even post-sweeps, but gave me decent results while being faster (allowing more iterations/ants).
 - _beta_: power for the heuristic when computing sampling weights;
 - _local_evaporation_rate_: used in local updates (from _ACO_
   definition) to disincentivize other ants from the same iteration